 Students enrolled in the doctoral program may complete an internship/field experience or mentorship as an elective by registering for one to three hours of DPLS 766.
-For internship or mentorship credit, students must submit a proposal at the beginning of the course and attach it to the "Application for Individualized Study" form marked for DPLS

-766. A report or project must be submitted at the end of the internship/mentorship to complete the course.
-For internship credit, the proposal may be to gain experience in another work setting or to complete a work project that will require the application of DPLS coursework.
-For mentorship credit, the proposal should describe the purpose of the mentorship, identify the mentor, and explain how the mentorship will enhance leadership abilities in the personal, organizational, or global dimensions.
-In both cases, the proposal should show that the student will be challenged in some way and explain how it will be related to their DPLS coursework.
-Proposals must be submitted to the instructor who will be the "professor of record".
+Students must submit an "Application for Individualized Study", which requires a proposal demonstrating the relevance of the individualized study to DPLS coursework.
+For internship credit, the goal may be to gain experience in another work setting or to complete a work project that will require the application of DPLS coursework.
+For mentorship credit, the purpose of the mentorship, mentor, and how the mentorship will enhance leadership abilities in the personal, organizational, or global dimensions must be clearly defined.
+Proposals must be submitted to the instructor who will be the "professor of record."
 At the end of the internship/mentorship, the student will submit a report and/or products developed as a result of the experience to the "professor of record."
-The grading mode for this course is Satisfactory/ Non-satisfactory.
+The grading mode for this course is Satisfactory/Non-satisfactory.
 A maximum of three credits of internship/mentorship is permitted.